 - A little humor/snark can be useful

 - Use imagery if applicable

-- Blog posts may also speak to particular podcast episodes – so check out our fortnightly PODCASTS, where you can listen and build on or challenge ideas
+- Blog posts may also speak to previous blogs or particular podcast episodes – check out our fortnightly PODCASTS, where you can listen and build on or challenge ideas

 Format & Style

 - 500 – 2000 words (excluding chunky quotes IF they are needed)

 - avoid academic jargon where possible (or explain it)